BeTha38/Implementation-of-Finite-Automata-and-Buchi-Automata-in-the-Isabelle-Proof-Assistant/README.md

-For Büchi automata it is shown, that NBAs have the same expressive power as omega regular expressions.
+For Büchi automata it is shown, that NBAs have the same expressive power as omega regular expressions, however DBAs do not encompass all omega regular languages, shown using the limit languages of DBAs.
 For DBAs there is a simple complementation algorithm.

 Furthermore, it is formally proven that the class of omega regular languages is closed under: